Taxation of international executives

 Among others, the following deductions are allowed (subject to strict limitations and conditions): social security contributions, voluntary medical care, certain gifts, life insurance premiums, burial expenses, interest related to mortgage loans, doctors, paramedical and health assistants’ fees, amounts paid for rents destined to the taxpayer’s home, etc.

-Individuals living more than six months in Argentina can claim the following personal deductions:
+Individuals living more than 6 months in Argentina can claim the following personal deductions:

 A special deduction for compensation for services rendered is available.
-The amount that may be deducted is 66,917.91 increased to 321,205.97, for employees.
+The amount that may be deducted is ARS123,861.17 increased to ARS594,533.62 for employees.

-Employees residing in certain specific provinces are able to compute higher deduction amounts (22% higher).
+Employees residing in certain specific provinces are able to compute higher deduction amounts (22 percent higher).

 What are the tax reimbursement methods generally used by employers in Argentina?